-Mohammad still thinks about the life he left behind in the Bamyan province of Afghanistan, where he lived with his wife, children and parents.
+Mohammad still thinks about the life he left behind in his hometown in Afghanistan, where he lived with his wife, children and parents.

 The father of six worked as a labourer and was the sole breadwinner for his family.
 But when the COVID-19 pandemic began, Mohammad lost many work opportunities in his hometown.
 As a result, he was forced to move his entire family to a new village in hopes of finding employment.